-The term 'Deflation' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Deflation' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Deflation is simply the prices of goods and services going down in a given time frame.
 Deflation is the opposite of inflation, which is the rising cost of goods and services over a period of time.
 This does not make deflation a good thing in the long run.